Last Updated on February 14, 2021 by Katie Barton

 Step 4 – Trim off the edges.

-Once your wall is done, you can go back and trim off the excess paper.
+Once your wall is done, go back and trim off the excess paper.
 I used my smoother as a straight edge and ran the Exacto Knife over it.

 Before & After of Removable Wallpaper